cvg/lamaria/README.md

 *This command evaluates the provided estimate w.r.t. control points and stores the results in `demo/eval_cp`.
 The `--corresponding_sensor` flag indicates which sensor the poses are expressed in (e.g., `imu` or `cam0`).*

-To learn more about the control points and sparse evaluation, refer to Section 4.1 and 4.2 of our <a href="" target="_blank" rel="noopener noreferrer">paper</a>.
+To learn more about the control points and sparse evaluation, refer to Section 4.1 and 4.2 of our paper.

 ### Evaluation w.r.t Pseudo-GT
 This script evaluates the estimated trajectory w.r.t. the pseudo-dense ground truth from our ground-truthing pipeline.
 It requires the alignment obtained from the sparse evaluation (w.r.t. control points).
 The script computes the pose recall @ 1m and @ 5m, after aligning the estimated trajectory to the pseudo-ground truth.